AdityaChaudhary/BeagleTokenWebApp/index.md

 art_content_two: Security by design - Several tokens today charges a percentage of fees per transaction which causes vulnerabilities in the system.
 Based on our security analysis,  several million have been stolen by hackers due to these insecure designs.
 Therefore, our security engineers have designed new implementations that made the BEAGLE much more secure and robust.

 rescue_heading: Rescue
-rescue_content: Beagles are the most loyal and adorable dog breed ever.
-They always scooch in with you everywhere and want to be with you all the time.
-They love pleasing their masters.
+rescue_content: Beagles are the most loyal and friendly dog breed ever.
+They always scooch in with you and want to be with you all the time.
+They are master pleasers.